akamai/terraform-provider-akamai/docs/guides/get_started_property.md

-Like you did with the `akamai_property` resource, you should first verify the [akamai_property_activation](https://registry.terraform.io/docs/providers/akamai/r/property_activation) resource by running the `terraform plan` command:
+Like you did with the `akamai_property` resource, you should first verify the [akamai_property_activation](https://registry.terraform.io/docs/providers/akamai/r/property_activation) resource by running the `terraform plan` command.

-The plan command adds the activation to the property.
+The `plan` command adds the activation to the property.
 It doesn't change any other property settings.

 If everything looks good, run `terraform apply` to start the activation.
 This command will activate the property on the selected network.